| This page forms part of UK Editing Best Practice. Editors are encouraged to follow these guidelines. |

 These cameras can use radar or sensors embedded in the road to measure the speed of a vehicle, and typically, no markings are painted on the road.
 However, as older cameras are being upgraded to this new type of camera, legacy markings may remain in the road.

-Front of Peek camera
+Front of a Peek camera

-Rear of Peek camera
+Rear of a Peek camera

 Peek camera close up